Memories of amplitude and direction coexist and compete in non-Brownian suspensions

-Elements of our study also invite a comparison with living matter and the nonliving systems that are directly inspired by it~\cite{app15148092}.
-The brain is a very different system that is nonetheless rich in simple kinds of memory that coexist and interact.
-In a recent study of cognitive working memory~\cite{pnas.1315171111, Hachen2021-pi}, the perception of a current stimulus---the scalar intensity of a tactile vibration---is influenced by distinct short- and long-term memories.
-Interactions among memories---whether reciprocal~\cite{McClelland1995}, or a facilitation or inhibition of one memory by another~\cite{Dudai2004}---are like the phenomena we study here, in the sense that they arise when multiple features of history coexist in a finite set of elements~\cite{doi:10.1073/pnas.79.8.2554, Squire2009, RevModPhys.91.035002}.
-Despite the disparate physics, there is a common need to identify ways memories affect each other, and how the interplay can give rise to function.
+Our present results in suspensions lead us to propose that the triad of amplitude memory, directional memory, and reversibility, organized around a critical point, is a generic motif worth further consideration.
+Our method is general and could reveal a unified picture in many more systems.
+These common behaviors are more fascinating because of the distinct physics of each system---the details of how amplitude and directional memories coexist and compete within the same reversible microstructure.

-We thank Omri Barak, Justin Burton, Sebanti Chattopadhyay, Paul Lammert, Mathew Diamond, Muhittin Mungan, Joseph Paulsen, and Michael Rubinstein for helpful discussions, and Sebanti Chattopadhyay and Julia Rice for technical assistance.
+We thank Omri Barak, Justin Burton, Paul Lammert, Mathew Diamond, Muhittin Mungan, David Pine, Joseph Paulsen, and Michael Rubinstein for helpful discussions, and Sebanti Chattopadhyay and Julia Rice for technical assistance.
 This work was supported by the Human Frontier Science Program (Ref.\ No.\ RGP0017/2021).